cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/connections-functions.md

 STRING_ESCAPE(@yourparameter)
 ```

-Or
+or

 ```sql
 STRING_ESCAPE(@COLUMN('yourcolumn'))
 ```

-Or, when used inside of a post sync script or the sync body:
+When used inside of a post sync script or the sync body:

 ```sql
 STRING_ESCAPE("@yourparameter")